 Detroit Pistons basketball

 After spending most of my lifetime out in the Oakland County suburbs, the Detroit Pistons have finally moved back to Detroit proper, joining the Red Wings at the brand new Little Caesars Arena.
-At the moment, they’re better than the Wings at their respective sport, so if you’re goal is to see the home team win, they’re probably your best bet.
+At the moment, they’re better than the Wings at their respective sport, so if you goal is to see the home team win, they’re probably your best bet.
 You can buy tickets here.

 Skating in Campus Martius

 During the holiday season, the city of Detroit lights its official Christmas tree in Campus Martius.
 The lighting ceremony is accompanied by music and all of the hoopla you would expect, but once that passes, you can still enjoy the skating rink.
 It’s not as famous as the New York City one at Rockefeller Plaza, but it’s a whole lot cheaper and less crowded.
+Hitting the ice for a skate is one of the top things to do in Detroit in the winter, and shouldn’t be skipped if you’re visiting the Motor City around the holidays.

 Wild Lights at the Detroit Zoo